Australis86/mailutils/README.md

 ## Dependencies

-These scripts are built on Python 2.7.x.
+These scripts are built on Python 3.x.
 The following additional modules are used:

-* yaml
+* PyYAML
 * [oauth2](https://github.com/google/gmail-oauth2-tools/wiki/OAuth2DotPyRunThrough) (Google's OAuth2 module)

 ## Installation and Configuration